jnidzwetzki/bboxdb/docs/_posts/2016-12-12-changelog.md

 - Bugfix: Fixed a bug in the query complete handler, finished queries were sent to the server
 - Bugfix: Fixed some ressource leaks found by coverty scan
 - Bugfix: Fixed a reace condition when a busy table should be redistributed
+- Bugfix: Introduced the memtable flush mode.
+After the flush thread is stopped, all data can stay in memory

 ### Version 0.2.6 (Stable) - 23.05.2017
 - New Feature: Created the project mailing list